louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 ### Diagnosis, management, and treatment of female genital mutilation or cutting in girls [^7e8e902f].
 Pediatrics (2020).
 High credibility.

-Female genital mutilation/cutting (FGM/C)—documentation and surgical referral recommendations specify that the management of FGM/C should include complete documentation of clinical findings and the use of ICD-10 coding.
+Female genital mutilation/cutting (FGM/C) — documentation and surgical referral recommendations specify that the management of FGM/C should include complete documentation of clinical findings and the use of ICD-10 coding.
 Health care providers should recommend defibulation for all girls and teenagers with type III FGM/C, particularly when complications are currently present, and in all cases in which defibulation is recommended, an experienced pediatric gynecologist (for young children), gynecologist (for older children and teenagers), urologist, or urogynecologist should be identified to perform the procedure.
 Standardized training related to the identification, treatment, management, and culturally appropriate communication approaches needs to be developed and provided to health care providers who care for FGM/C-affected communities.

 ---

-### Trends in severe maternal morbidity in the US across the transition to ICD-10-CM / PCS from 2012-2019 [^d3864f58].
+### Trends in severe maternal morbidity in the US across the transition to ICD-10-CM / PCS from 2012–2019 [^d3864f58].
 JAMA Network Open (2022).
 High credibility.

-Between 2012 and 2019, SMM rates increased from 69.5 to 79.7 per 10 000 delivery hospitalizations (RD, 10.2; 95% CI, 5.8 to 14.6) without a statistically significant change across the ICD-10-CM/PCS transition (RD, −3.2; 95% CI, −6.9 to 0.6) (Figure 1 ; Table 3).
+Between 2012 and 2019, SMM rates increased from 69.5 to 79.7 per 10 000 delivery hospitalizations (RD, 10.2; 95% CI, 5.8 to 14.6) without a statistically significant change across the ICD-10-CM/PCS transition (RD, −3.2; 95% CI, −6.9 to 0.6) (Figure 1; Table 3).
 When restricted to the same set of years as a prior study (2012 to 2017), there was also no significant change associated with ICD-10-CM/PCS transition (RD, 0; 95% CI, −4.1 to 4.1).
 Compared with 2012, annual SMM rates were only significantly higher for 2018 and 2019.
 In-hospital mortality per 100 000 delivery hospitalizations did not increase significantly over the study period (RD, 1.7; 95% CI, −0.5 to 4.0), and there was no change associated with ICD-10-CM/PCS transition (RD, 1.5; 95% CI, −0.9 to 3.9).

 Figure 1.
-Severe Maternal Morbidity per 10 000 Delivery Hospitalizations, 2012-2019
+Severe Maternal Morbidity per 10 000 Delivery Hospitalizations, 2012–2019

-Abbreviations: ICD-9-CM, International Classification of Disease, 9th Revision, Clinical Modification ; ICD-10-CM/PCS, International Classification of Diseases, 10th Revision, Clinical Modification and Procedure Coding System ; RD, rate difference.
+Abbreviations: ICD-9-CM, International Classification of Disease, 9th Revision, Clinical Modification; ICD-10-CM/PCS, International Classification of Diseases, 10th Revision, Clinical Modification and Procedure Coding System; RD, rate difference.
 Estimated rates were obtained from segmented linear binomial regression models including the ICD-10-CM transition, quarterly time trends (allowed to vary before and after transition), and quarter control variables.
-Data are from the Agency for Healthcare Research and Quality, Healthcare Cost and Utilization Project, National Inpatient Sample (HCUP-NIS), 2012-2019.
+Data are from the Agency for Healthcare Research and Quality, Healthcare Cost and Utilization Project, National Inpatient Sample (HCUP-NIS), 2012–2019.

 Table 3.
-Rates of Severe Maternal Morbidity and In-Hospital Mortality Among Delivery Hospitalizations, 2012-2019 a
+Rates of Severe Maternal Morbidity and In-Hospital Mortality Among Delivery Hospitalizations, 2012–2019 a

-Abbreviations: ICD-9-CM, International Classification of Disease, 9th Revision, Clinical Modification ; ICD-10-CM/PCS, International Classification of Disease, 10th Revision, Clinical Modification and Procedure Coding System.
+Abbreviations: ICD-9-CM, International Classification of Disease, 9th Revision, Clinical Modification; ICD-10-CM/PCS, International Classification of Disease, 10th Revision, Clinical Modification and Procedure Coding System.

 ---

 ### Diagnosis and management of hymenal variants: ACOG committee opinion, number 780 [^877fbe29].
 Obstetrics and Gynecology (2019).
 High credibility.

-Imperforate hymen—neonatal and pubertal presentations and initial management are described as follows: the imperforate hymen may present in the neonatal period as a hydrocolpos or mucocolpos with a bulging, translucent, or yellow mass at the introitus, and surgical intervention is necessary only in symptomatic prepubertal patients with intervention usually deferred until pubertal estrogenization has occurred because the imperforate hymen may open spontaneously at puberty.
+Imperforate hymen — neonatal and pubertal presentations and initial management are described as follows: the imperforate hymen may present in the neonatal period as a hydrocolpos or mucocolpos with a bulging, translucent, or yellow mass at the introitus, and surgical intervention is necessary only in symptomatic prepubertal patients with intervention usually deferred until pubertal estrogenization has occurred because the imperforate hymen may open spontaneously at puberty.
 At puberty, typical findings include a vaginal bulge of thin hymenal tissue with a dark or bluish hue caused by hematocolpos that distends further with the Valsalva maneuver; pain may be pelvic or abdominal, cyclic or acute, and other findings may include an abdominal mass, urinary retention, dysuria, constipation, and dyschezia.

 ---

 ### Diagnosis and management of hymenal variants: ACOG committee opinion, number 780 [^5c4edc18].
 Obstetrics and Gynecology (2019).
 High credibility.

-Microperforate or septate hymen—obstruction may be absent, menstrual efflux often occurs but can be associated with retained menstrual blood with malodorous discharge, and patients commonly present with difficulty placing tampons, a retained tampon, or inability to have penetrative vaginal sexual activity.
+Microperforate or septate hymen — obstruction may be absent, menstrual efflux often occurs but can be associated with retained menstrual blood with malodorous discharge, and patients commonly present with difficulty placing tampons, a retained tampon, or inability to have penetrative vaginal sexual activity.

 ---

 ### Multidisciplinary collaborative guidance on the assessment and treatment of patients with long COVID: a compendium statement [^a07a2400].
 PM & R (2025).
 High credibility.

-Holistic assessment and ICD-10 coding for Long COVID—Long COVID can present as a wide variety of symptoms, either in isolation or more often in clusters, and when one or more of these symptoms occur a holistic assessment should include a traditional history, physical examination, and additional diagnostic testing, as indicated; a basic laboratory assessment is recommended for all patients with possible Long COVID, with additional labs and diagnostic procedures guided by patients’ specific symptoms.
-When a patient is assessed to likely be presenting with sequelae of Long COVID, the International Classification of Diseases, Tenth Revision (ICD-10) diagnosis code of “U09.9 Post COVID-19 Condition, unspecified” should be documented as a secondary code and the primary ICD-10 code(s) should reflect the patient’s specific presenting symptom(s) and condition(s); systematic inclusion of the U09.9 code facilitates population-level monitoring of Long COVID sequelae, and the U09.9 diagnosis code is not appropriate to use in cases of acute COVID-19 infection.
+Holistic assessment and ICD-10 coding for Long COVID — Long COVID can present as a wide variety of symptoms, either in isolation or more often in clusters, and when one or more of these symptoms occur a holistic assessment should include a traditional history, physical examination, and additional diagnostic testing, as indicated; a basic laboratory assessment is recommended for all patients with possible Long COVID, with additional labs and diagnostic procedures guided by patients' specific symptoms.
+When a patient is assessed to likely be presenting with sequelae of Long COVID, the International Classification of Diseases, Tenth Revision (ICD-10) diagnosis code of "U09.9 Post COVID-19 Condition, unspecified" should be documented as a secondary code and the primary ICD-10 code(s) should reflect the patient's specific presenting symptom(s) and condition(s); systematic inclusion of the U09.9 code facilitates population-level monitoring of Long COVID sequelae, and the U09.9 diagnosis code is not appropriate to use in cases of acute COVID-19 infection.

 ---

 ### Nonarthritic hip joint pain [^43fdb678].
 The Journal of Orthopaedic and Sports Physical Therapy (2014).
 Medium credibility.

-Nonarthritic hip joint pain—classification codes include the primary International Classification of Diseases, Tenth Revision (ICD-10) codes “M25.5 Pain in joint, M24.7 Protrusio acetabuli, M24.0 Loose body in joint, and M24.2 Disorder of ligament.”
-The corresponding ICD-9-CM codes and conditions are “719.45 Joint pain, 718.65 Unspecified intrapelvic protrusion of acetabulum, 718.15 Loose body in joint, and 718.5 Other derangement of joint pelvic region and thigh.”
-Other ICD-10 codes that may be associated are “M21.0 Valgus deformity, not elsewhere classified,” “M21.1 Varus deformity, not elsewhere classified,” “M21.2 Flexion deformity,” “M24.3 Pathological dislocation and subluxation of joint, not elsewhere classified,” and “M24.4 Recurrent dislocation and subluxation of joint.”
+Nonarthritic hip joint pain — classification codes include the primary International Classification of Diseases, Tenth Revision (ICD-10) codes "M25.5 Pain in joint, M24.7 Protrusio acetabuli, M24.0 Loose body in joint, and M24.2 Disorder of ligament."
+The corresponding ICD-9-CM codes and conditions are "719.45 Joint pain, 718.65 Unspecified intrapelvic protrusion of acetabulum, 718.15 Loose body in joint, and 718.5 Other derangement of joint pelvic region and thigh."
+Other ICD-10 codes that may be associated are "M21.0 Valgus deformity, not elsewhere classified," "M21.1 Varus deformity, not elsewhere classified," "M21.2 Flexion deformity," "M24.3 Pathological dislocation and subluxation of joint, not elsewhere classified," and "M24.4 Recurrent dislocation and subluxation of joint."

 ---